 In reflection, these observations and insights are applicable beyond the next cohort of senior military officers considered for high-level positions in government.
 To “serve at the pleasure of the President” requires a clear understanding of roles and responsibilities, grounding in personal and professional ethics, and a commitment to support the Chief Executive through inevitable battles of politics – such is the nature of our democracy.

-Chuck Allen is Professor of Leadership and Cultural Studies at the U.S. Army War College.
+Charles Allen is Professor of Leadership and Cultural Studies at the U.S. Army War College.
 The views expressed in this article are those of the author and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.

 Images: Graphic of the Secretary of Defense flag from Wikimedia Commons (public domain); Silhouette of Marshall from photograph of George Marshall and Henry Arnold arriving at Winston Churchill’s residence during the Potsdam Conference, Germany, 23 Jul 1945, U.S. National Archives (public domain).